 - Do this for five minutes (5:00).

-- Set a timer that is visible by the whole team.
+- Set a timer that is visible to the whole team.

-- Add the ideas to a collective brainstormed storyboard.
+- Add the ideas to a collectively brainstormed storyboard.

 Step 5 – Prepare and Present Ideas